-EXHIBIT NO. DESCRIPTION PAGE 1.1 Form of U.S. Purchase Agreement 1.2 Form of International Purchase Agreement 3.1 Form of Amended and Restated Certificate of Incorporation of the Company 3.2 Form of Amended and Restated Bylaws of the Company 5.1 Opinion of Goodwin, Procter & Hoar LLP regarding legality of the shares of the Common Stock issued 8.1 Opinion of Goodwin, Procter & Hoar LLP regarding tax matters 10.1 Form of Amended and Restated Agreement of Limited Partnership of the Operating Partnership 10.2 1997 Stock Option and Incentive Plan 10.3 Employment and Non-Competition Agreement between the Company and Mortimer B. Zuckerman 10.4 Employment and Noncompetition Agreement between the Company and Edward H. Linde 10.5 Form of Indemnification Agreement between the Company and each of its directors and executive officers 10.6 Omnibus Option Agreement by and among Boston Properties Limited Partnership (the "Operating Partnership") and the Grantors named therein dated as of April 9, 1997 10.7 Revolving Credit Agreement 10.8 Form of Registration Rights Agreement among the Company and the persons named therein 10.9 Form of Hotel Lease Agreement 10.10 Option Agreement between Boston Properties Limited Partnership and Square 36 Properties Limited Partnership dated April 15, 1997.
-21.1 Schedule of Subsidiaries of the Company 23.1 Consent of Coopers & Lybrand, L.L.P.
-23.3 Consent of Spaulding & Slye 23.4 Consent of Goodwin, Procter & Hoar LLP (included in Exhibit 5.1) 24.1 Powers of Attorney 27.1 Financial Data Schedule
+EXHIBIT NO. DESCRIPTION PAGE 1.1 Form of U.S. Purchase Agreement 1.2 Form of International Purchase Agreement 3.1 Form of Amended and Restated Certificate of Incorporation of the Company 3.2 Form of Amended and Restated Bylaws of the Company 4.1 Shareholder Rights Agreement dated as of , 1997 between the Company and , as Rights Agent.
+5.1 Opinion of Goodwin, Procter & Hoar LLP regarding legality of the shares of the Common Stock issued 8.1 Opinion of Goodwin, Procter & Hoar LLP regarding tax matters 10.1 Form of Amended and Restated Agreement of Limited Partnership of the Operating Partnership 10.2 1997 Stock Option and Incentive Plan 10.3 Noncompetition Agreement between the Company and Mortimer B. Zuckerman 10.4 Employment and Noncompetition Agreement between the Company and Edward H. Linde 10.5 Form of Indemnification Agreement between the Company and each of its directors and executive officers +10.6 Omnibus Option Agreement by and among Boston Properties Limited Partnership (the "Operating Partnership") and the Grantors named therein dated as of April 9, 1997 10.7 Revolving Credit Agreement 10.8 Form of Registration Rights Agreement among the Company and the persons named therein 10.9 Form of Hotel Lease Agreement 10.10 Option Agreement between Boston Properties Limited Partnership and Square 36 Properties Limited Partnership dated April 15, 1997.
+21.1 Schedule of Subsidiaries of the Company 23.1 Consent of Coopers & Lybrand, L.L.P. +23.3 Consent of Spaulding & Slye 23.4 Consent of Goodwin, Procter & Hoar LLP (included in Exhibit 5.1) 24.1 27.1 Financial Data Schedule

-\ To be filed by amendment
+^{} To be filed by amendment